32 elected, 18 selected members form federal cabinet

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: There are a total of 18 unelected and 32 elected members of Prime Minister Imran Khan’s federal team after the latest additions and removal.
+ISLAMABAD: There are a total of 18 unelected and 32 elected members of Prime Minister Imran Khan’s federal team after the latest additions and removal,writes Tariq Butt.

 All the five advisers and 14 special assistants to the prime minister except Ali Nawaz Awan, who is elected to the National Assembly from Islamabad, are unelected and have been picked up by the prime minister for different reasons and qualifications.